megadoxs/Botania/doc/nbt-reference-1.20.1.md

   - `stack` (compound) - serialized ItemStack of the cacophonium used to create the block
 - AvatarBlockEntity (`botania:avatar`)
   - SimpleInventoryBlockEntity with a single slot of stack size 1 (no restriction, this is checked when trying to give the avatar an item)
+- GourmaryllisBlockEntity (`botania:gourmaryllis`; floating and non-floating)
+  - `lastFoods` (list of compound) - list of recent food item types consumed as serialized item stacks of size 1 (most recent first)
+  - `lastFoodCount` (int) - number of repetitions of the previous food item (for repetition penalty)
+  - `streakLength` (int) - number of previous unique food items (can only increment by 1, but can revert to lower values if a food item is repeated early)
+  - also stores `cooldown` and `digestingMana` (both int), but does not copy them to the drop item
+- HydroangeasBlockEntity (`botania:hydroangeas`; floating and non-floating)
+  - `cooldown` (int) - remaining cooldown ticks after mana production phase (probably not relevant, but could be set to delay the initial start-up of the flower once)
+  - `passiveDecayTicks` (int) - accumulated lifetime of the flower (it decays once it reaches 72000 ticks)
+  - also stores `burnTime` (int), but does not copy it to the drop item
+- MunchdewBlockEntity (`botania:munchdew`; floating and non-floating)
+  - `cooldown` (int) - remaining cooldown ticks after mana production phase
+  - also stores `ateOnce` (boolean; but not the ticks since it ate last), but does not copy it to the drop item
+- RafflowsiaBlockEntity (`botania:rafflowsia`; floating and non-floating)
+  - `lastFlowers` (list of string) - IDs of recently consumed flowers (most-recent first)
+  - `lastFlowerTimes` (int) - number of repetitions of the previous flower type (for repetition penalty)
+  - also stores `streakLength` (int), but does not copy it to the drop item (which is inconsistent with the Gourmaryllis)
+- SpectrolusBlockEntity (`botania:spectrolus`; floating and non-floating)
+  - `nextColor` (int) - ID of the next dye color of wool or sheep to consume
+- ThermalilyBlockEntity (`botania:thermalily`; floating and non-floating)
+  - `cooldown` (int) - remaining cooldown ticks after mana production phase
+  - also stores `burnTime` (int), but does not copy it to the drop item